1139 Ganja earthquake: Tectonic setting

-Azerbaijan and Georgia is located in an area of high seismic activity as both countries are situated in the collision zone between the Eurasian and Arabian Plates.
+Azerbaijan, Armenia and Georgia are located in an area of high seismic activity as the three countries are situated in the collision zone between the Eurasian and Arabian plates.
 The collision zone consists of an accreted island arc that collided after the closure of the Tethys Ocean, continental blocks, and sediments from the Mesozoic and Tertiary eras.
 The area is separated into three geographical regions; Lesser Caucasus, Kura Basin and Greater Caucasus.
 Seismic activity in the Lesser Caucasus is typically associated with strike-slip faults with vertical dip angles.
-In the Greater Caucasus, seismic activity correspond to thrust faulting.
+In the Greater Caucasus, seismic activity corresponds to thrust faulting.
 Extending 100–160 km beneath the Greater Caucasus is the remnant of a subducted tectonic plate after the ocean closed.
 Earthquakes are caused by crustal compression and shear as the two tectonic plates interact.

 Earthquake

 The earthquake had an estimated moment magnitude of 7.0–7.3 and 7.7 or 7.5 on the surface-wave magnitude scale at a depth of 16–23 km.
-A maximum intensity of IX (Violent) to XI (Extreme) on the Mercalli intensity scale was assigned.
+A maximum intensity of IX (Violent) or XI (Extreme) on the Mercalli intensity scale was assigned.
 It was also perceived as far as Aleppo where the felt intensity was II (Weak).